Shift3/boilerplate-client-react/wiki/Contributing.md

 # Contributing

+Looking to help out?
+Please take a look at [good first issue](https://github.com/Shift3/boilerplate-client-react/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) tagged issues.

 ## Contribution Standards

 - New features must be approved and pass architectural review.
 We want to thoughtfully design features and consider likely use-case scenarios.